learnaria/learnaria.github.io/README.md

 [Web Accessibility for Developers](https://de.ryerson.ca/wa/advanced/)

-There are 10 widgets included in this repository, that are purposely inaccessible.
+There are 10 widgets included in this repository (plus one example widget), that are purposely inaccessible.
 As part of the course activities, participants learn about WAI-ARIA, and apply what they learn to fix the accessibility of these widgets.

 Widgets include:

+* Toggle Buttons (Example)
 * Progressbar
 * Accordion
 * Carousel